mathigon/textbooks/content/sequences/content.md

 > id: halley-1

-Halley concluded that all three observations were in fact of the same comet – which is now called Halley's comet.
+Halley concluded that all three observations were in fact of the same comet – which is now called Halley’s comet.
 It is orbiting around the sun and passes by Earth approximately every 76 years.
 He also predicted when the comet would be visible next: